Israel Defense Forces says it's 'in formation' to strike Gaza City

 Israel has launched a massive response to the deadly attack launched on Oct.
 7 by Hamas militants that left more than 1,300 people dead in southern Israel, including 29 U.S. citizens.

-NPR News contacted Gaza resident Haneen Okal on Saturday, who was stuck at the Rafeh gate in the South of Gaza.
+NPR News contacted Gaza resident Haneen Okal on Saturday, who was stuck at the Rafah gate in the South of Gaza.

 "Lots of people are waiting here in front of the Palestinian gate.
 They all are waiting to get out of here, but the Palestinians are not here to open the gate and the Egyptians are not there yet too from the Egyptian side.
 So we are all waiting, what's going to happen?
 Nobody has any information." she said.